martin26/Diablo-II--Vanilla-Frosting/README.txt

 - You will now once again receive experience beyond 2 screens.
 - Maps have the same size on all difficulties.
 - The cows have the same resistances as in 1.09.
+- The item ratio for all items are the same as in 1.09.

 **** New Changes ****

 - Ladder Runewords are now enabled on Single Player.
 - The size of the stash, cube, and inventory have been increased.
 - All characters start out with a Horadric Cube
-- Massively improved drop rates for monsters, bosses, and chests.
+- Improved drop rates for monsters, bosses, and runes.
-  Chests can drop a variety of more items, and monsters/bosses not only have a higher probability of dropping uniques, sets, and rares, but can also drop higher treasure classes.
+- Chests have been improved.
+They can drop better gems and also have the chance to drop any runes that The Countess for that difficulty can drop.
 - The Countess now drops up to Sol in Normal, Ist in Nightmare, and Zod in Hell
 	Before: Runes 4 [Ral], Runes 8 [Io], Runes 12 [Ist] After : Runes 6 [Sol], Runes 12 [Ist], Runes 17 [Zod]
-- Improved rune drop rates
 - You can now open the Cow Level with just a town portal book.
 - You can now open the Cow Level even if you kill the King.
 - Monster resistances/immunities have been removed.